Paris Agreement: Global stocktake

-Structure

-The Paris Agreement has been described as having a bottom-up structure, as its core pledge and review mechanism allows nations to set their own NDCs, rather than having targets imposed top down.
-Unlike its predecessor, the Kyoto Protocol, which sets commitment targets that have legal force, the Paris Agreement, with its emphasis on consensus building, allows for voluntary and nationally determined targets.
-The specific climate goals are thus politically encouraged, rather than legally bound.
-Only the processes governing the reporting and review of these goals are mandated under international law.
-This structure is especially notable for the United States—because there are no legal mitigation or finance targets, the agreement is considered an "executive agreement rather than a treaty".
-Because the UNFCCC treaty of 1992 received the consent of the US Senate, this new agreement does not require further legislation.

-Another key difference between the Paris Agreement and the Kyoto Protocol is their scope.
-The Kyoto Protocol differentiated between Annex-I, richer countries with a historical responsibility for climate change, and non-Annex-I countries, but this division is blurred in the Paris Agreement as all parties are required to submit emissions reduction plans.
-The Paris Agreement still emphasizes the principle of Common but Differentiated Responsibility and Respective Capabilities—the acknowledgement that different nations have different capacities and duties to climate action—but it does not provide a specific division between developed and developing nations.
+On 30 November 2023, the United Nations Climate Change Conference (COP28) commenced in Dubai with renewed calls for amplified efforts towards climate action.

 Mitigation provisions and carbon markets

 Article 6 has been flagged as containing some of the key provisions of the Paris Agreement.
 Broadly, it outlines the cooperative approaches that parties can take in achieving their nationally determined carbon emissions reductions.
 In doing so, it helps establish the Paris Agreement as a framework for a global carbon market.
 Article 6 is the only important part of the agreement yet to be resolved; negotiations in 2019 did not produce a result.
 The topic was settled during the 2021 COP26 in Glasgow.
 A mechanism, the "corresponding adjustment", was established to avoid double counting for emission offsets.